Cape Town · Est. 2020

 Areas of Focus

-Development StructuringJV negotiation and deal architecture
+Development StructuringJV negotiation, deal architecture and funding strategy

-Stakeholder EngagementGovernment, community and private sector
+Stakeholder EngagementGovernment, community and private sector navigation

 15+